alanrjes/cs382-project1/design.md

 - Maximum size of test lists
 - Number of trials done per list size

-And the following optional arguments and options can be used to specify which algorithm and/or list generation procedures to test, and to save the output to a .csv file:
+And the following optional arguments can be used to specify which algorithm and/or list generation procedures to test, and to save the output to a .csv file:

 - `--whichsorts` MergeSort QuickSort InsertionSort
 - `--generator` Random Ordered Evil